Fort Lauderdale, Florida

 Warm weather, pristine beaches, historic attractions, museums and vast dining options make Fort Lauderdale a highly appealing city to visit.
 Once a spring break destination for college students, Fort Lauderdale now attracts a more sophisticated tourist due to its variety of cultural, historical, and social activities.

 Sometimes called the “Venice of America,” Fort Lauderdale has more than 300 miles of canals, channels and rivers.
 Sightseeing cruises enable visitors to see the homes, yachts and the cruise ships of the beautiful city.
-Tours such as Jungle Queen and Carrie B are both wheelchair accessible but the bathrooms on the Carrie B ships are not.
+Tours such as Jungle Queen and Carrie B are both special needs wheelchair accessible but the bathrooms on the Carrie B ships are not.

 Fort Lauderdale’s ties to the water, has also made it an ideal home to the IGFA Fishing Hall of Fame and the Swimming Hall of Fame.
-Both locations are wheelchair accessible and the Swimming Hall of Fame also provides a lift into the pool should one want to swim in this one-of-a-kind aquatic complex where Michael Phelps once broke a world record.
+Both locations are wheelchair and scooter rental accessible and the Swimming Hall of Fame also provides a lift into the pool should one want to swim in this one-of-a-kind aquatic complex where Michael Phelps once broke a world record.

 Interesting Fact: Greater Fort Lauderdale houses the world's largest discount mall, Sawgrass Mills.